tkhq/sdk/examples/with-ton/README.md

 # Example: `with-ton`

-This is a simple example that walks through the following:

-- Construction of a TON transaction sending the funds out on mainnet
+This is a simple example that walks through the construction of a TON transaction and sending the funds out on mainnet

 ## Getting started